 Video of the Day

-The most frequent side effect of ciprofloxacin is irritation of the stomach and intestines.
-According to the Merck Manual Professional Edition, up to 5 percent of people who take ciprofloxacin report symptoms such as nausea, vomiting, upper abdominal discomfort, heartburn or diarrhea.
-If diarrhea is severe, it may be because ciprofloxacin has altered the naturally occurring bacteria in the intestines.
+The most frequent Ciprofloxacin side effect is irritation of the stomach and intestines.
+According to the Merck Manual Professional Edition, up to 5 percent of people who take Ciprofloxacin report symptoms such as nausea, vomiting, upper abdominal discomfort, heartburn or diarrhea.
+If diarrhea is severe, it may be because Ciprofloxacin has altered the naturally occurring bacteria in the intestines.
 This imbalance can lead to an infection of the colon with the bacterium Clostridium difficile, which requires treatment with a different type of antibiotic.

 Warnings and Precautions

 Seek emergency medical attention for symptoms of an allergic reaction to Ciprofloxacin, which may include a rash, itching, shortness of breath, lightheadedness or swelling.
 Also seek prompt medical attention for serious side effects such as severe diarrhea, trouble holding down food or liquids, severe muscular pain, tingling or numbness of your limbs or an irregular heartbeat.
 Finally, it is important to discuss all of your medical problems and any medications you are taking with your physician before you start Ciprofloxacin.